pramnora/python/library/tk/README.md

 - Events (you can create Python style functions, the which code runs when say a button is clicked
 - etc.

-Right now, I'm still learning how to use TKInter library...; so, I'm still very much a 'beginner'...;
+Right now, I'm still learning how to use TKInter library...; so, I'm still very much a total 'beginner';
-and, therefore, my own understanding and description is, most probably, severely 'limited'.
+therefore, my own understanding of it remains very 'limited' to date.